virenratan/dotfiles/README.md

 # dotfiles

 > Personal configurations for macOS, fish, iTerm2 and more.
-> Includes `.macos` — sensible defaults for macOS.
+> Includes `.macos` — sensible defaults for macOS, and automatic encrypted DNS setup with dnscrypt-proxy.

 ## 👋 Getting started